todogroup/ospology/README.md

-# ✨ OSPOlogy hosts the study and open community communication of industry open source program offices.
+# ✨ OSPOlogy is the study of OSPO

 ## 🚀 Our Mission